 Crossing an ocean on a square rigger - real voyages of discovery

 It is possible to live ashore comfortably, and dare we say boringly, but you will never know your true strengths and weaknesses, or what you can achieve working with others.
-Crossing an ocean on a square rigger is a challenge and a lifetime ambition you should seize whilst you still can.
+Crossing an ocean sailing on a square rigger or a smaller traditional sailing boat is a challenge and a lifetime ambition you should seize whilst you still can.
 It is also a very ethical way to go between continents - powered by the mighty trade winds - as part of your world travel plans.

 Is it boring ?
 What will I do ?
 Paint a sunset, mend a sail, follow an albatross, help the cook bake bread, climb higher up the rigging each day, switch to ocean time, breathe deep and take stock of your life.